 Generic tickets are sold in $2 denominations.
 Generic tickets may be used like cash to pay admission fees associated with a specific event.
 For example, if you wish to participate in an event costing $4, you could pay for the event with two generic tickets (valued at $2 each).
 A maximum of 200 generic tickets can be purchased per account.
 There is no transaction limit for online purchases, but onsite generic ticket purchases are limited to 50 tickets or $100 worth of tickets per transaction.

-REMINDER: Any unused generic tickets may only be refunded via system credit and must be turned in to the Customer Service kiosk onsite before 4:00 pm on Sunday, August 4, 2019.
+Please note: Any unused generic tickets may only be refunded via system credit and must be turned in to the Customer Service kiosk onsite before 4 pm on Sunday, August 2, 2020.
 More information on our Ticket Refund Policies can be found on the Refund & Exchange Policies page.
 Event tickets are only good for the year in which they were purchased.